Last updated on November 16th, 2022 at 04:55 pm

-1. Get a Patient’s Agreement to do Treatment.
+1. Get the Patient’s Agreement to do Treatment.

 Most treatment plan presentations go like this: